First battle of Tembien

-The First Battle of Tembien was a battle fought on the northern front of what was known as the Second Italo-Ethiopian War.
+The first battle of Tembien was fought on the northern front of what was known as the Second Italo-Ethiopian War.
 This battle consisted of attacks and counterattacks by Italian forces under Marshal Pietro Badoglio and Ethiopian forces under Ras Kassa Haile Darge.
 This battle was primarily fought around Worsege Pass (Italian: Passo Uarieu) in what was then the Tembien Province of Ethiopia.

 Background

 On 3 October 1935, General Emilio De Bono advanced into Ethiopia from Eritrea without a declaration of war.
 De Bono had a force of approximately 100,000 Italian soldiers and 25,000 Eritrean soldiers to advance towards Addis Ababa.
 In December, after a brief period of inactivity and minor setbacks for the Italians, De Bono was replaced by Badoglio.

 Haile Selassie launched the Christmas Offensive late in the year to test Badoglio.
 Initially successful, the goals of this offensive were overly ambitious.

 As the progress of the "Christmas Offensive" slowed, Italian plans to renew the advance on the "northern front" got under way.
 In addition to being granted permission to use poison gas, Badoglio received additional ground forces.
 The elements of the Italian III Corps and the Italian IV Corps arrived in Eritrea during early 1936.
 By mid-January, Badoglio was ready to renew the advance on the Ethiopian capital.
 Badoglio overwhelmed the armies of ill-armed and uncoordinated Ethiopian warriors with mustard gas, tanks, and heavy artillery.